 We are currently finishing up a new tokenomics model that takes the beneficial aspects of veTokens but increases its security and fairness.
 See this article on our brand new Knowledge Base.

 Voting/reward power will grow as a user is in the system longer rather than power decaying after locking tokens for a certain amount of time.
 We call it the “Growing Vote Token,” or gvToken model.

-Once finished, Ease will likely be opening up a tokenswap from $ARMOR to $EASE tokens.
-This is planned to be a 1:1 swap and it will be as simple as possible for users.
+Once finished, Ease will be opening up a token swap from $ARMOR to $EASE tokens.
+This is a 1:1 swap and it will be as simple as possible for users.

 Users who are currently staked in $vARMOR will receive retroactive Ease voting/reward power.
 This is based on how long (starting today) they’ve been in the $vARMOR system by the date of the launch of our new gvToken model.

 The utility of the Ease token comes not only from governance but also from Uninsurance’s safety ranking system.
 Protocols are ranked depending on how many tokens are delegated to them by users and/or protocols.
 The highest-ranking ones will be slashed less when a hack occurs.

 - Ease’s end goal is to cover all of DeFi.

 - Ease will create the safest assets, and make them the easiest to use.